dioannidis/usbasp/README.md

 ### Avrdude

 Pre-built avrdude 6.3 and 6.4, windows executables, if needed, is in the bin\avrdude-winusb directory.
-For avrdude v7 the official binary from [avrdudes/avrdude] doesn't support composite devices as this firmware implements.
-Use the unofficial build from [mcuee] repo.
+For avrdude v7 the official windows binary from [avrdudes/avrdude] uses libwinusb instead of libusb, which doesn't support composite devices as this firmware implements.
+Please use the unofficial build from [mcuee] repo.

 ### UART HID protocol